 Why do you need to become a Rescue Diver?

-- You cannot start to learn technical diving if you are not a certified rescue diver.
+- You cannot start technical diving if you are not a certified rescue diver.

 - You cannot become a divemaster or instructor if you are not a certified rescue diver.

-- You cannot get the Master Scuba Diver recognition level if you are not a rescue diver.
+- You cannot achieve Master Scuba Diver recognition if you are not a rescue diver.

-As a matter of fact, many courses and diving certifications cannot be done without a prior rescue diver certification, or equivalent, in most scuba diving agencies like PADI, SSI, SDI/TDI, RAID, IANTD and so.
+As a matter of fact, many diving courses and certifications require rescue diver certification, or its equivalent.
+This is true with PADI, SSI, SDI/TDI, RAID, IANTD, and other scuba diving agencies.

-In all cases, what you will learn during this course can be applied also on the land, like a car accident, where you will be able to give the first aid and handle the situation before the ambulance arrive.
+What you learn in this course is applicable on land as well.
+Whether there is a boating accident or a car accident, you will be able to give first aid and handle the situation until emergency responders arrive.

-During the PADI Rescue Diver course, you will learn:
+During our PADI Rescue Diver course, you will learn:

 What you will learn during this course will also be very useful in everyday life.

-When can you start to learn the PADI Rescue Diver course?
+When can you start to take our PADI Rescue Diver course?

-The scuba diving gear used during the Rescue Diver course, includes:
+The scuba diving gear used during our Rescue Diver course includes:

-Standard scuba diving gear, mask and snorkel, wetsuit (exposure suit), BCD (buoyancy compensator device), fins, first aid kit, oxygen mask, stretcher, and other ermergency situation materials and equipments.
+Standard scuba diving gear, mask and snorkel, wetsuit (exposure suit), BCD (buoyancy compensator device), fins, first aid kit, oxygen mask, stretcher, and other emergency situation materials and equipment are included.

 Want to take your diving experience further?

-If you want some diving classes alternative and lessons or want to know what's best next for your education, take a look at the options below.
+If you would like some ideas for future diving classes, or if you would like to know what is best to take next for your education, take a look at the options below: